chrismdp/cardpirates/rules/index.md

 If you have landed on another player ship, resolve the attack (see below.
 After this, your turn is over, and play passes to the left.

+## The '2' crew cards

+Note that the 2 cards don't give you enough movement points to move, and are therefore useless for sailing.
+These represent landlubbers and/or prisoners on your ship.
+You can use them in combat, or give them to another player when winning a battle.

 ## Sailing example